Using the Disclosure and Barring Service (DBS)

 - What disclosed information would mean that an individual was unsuitable for the role in your group?
 You must follow the DBS Code of Practice and treat people fairly.
-Get advice from the DBS, or an umbrella body such as Safety Net about this.
-You will also need to adhere to the policy of the umbrella body you apply through.
+You will also need to adhere to the policy of the umbrella body you apply through, if relevant.

 How to apply for a DBS check

 All organisations applying for fewer than 100 checks in a year must apply via an umbrella body, rather than directly to the DBS.
 Community groups in Sussex can use Safety Net.
 The DBS provide information about other umbrella bodies.

 The umbrella body will provide you with a copy of the DBS Code of Practice, forms and guidelines on how to complete them.
 Your volunteers or employees will need to provide a range of information that can be used to verify their identity and address.
 (If the volunteer/employee is a refugee or asylum seeker, and they do not have the documentation they need, see DBS checks for asylum seekers and refugees).

 Completed forms are then sent off with payment.
 The DBS charge to run checks for employees, but don’t charge for volunteers (except for basic checks, which cost £25 for anyone).
-Your umbrella body might charge an additional admin fee (for volunteers and employees).
+Your umbrella body might charge an admin fee (for volunteers and employees).